opendaylight/bgpcep/docs/graph/graph-user-guide-running-graph.rst

 =============
 This section explains how to install Graph plugin.

-1. Install Graph feature - ``feature-graph``.
+1. Install Graph feature - ``features-graph``.
-   Also, for sake of this sample, it is required to install RESTCONF.
+   Also, for the sake of this sample, it is required to install RESTCONF.
    In the Karaf console, type command:

    .. code-block:: console

-      feature:install feature-restconf feature-graph
+      feature:install features-restconf features-graph

 2. The Graph plugin contains a default empty configuration, which is applied after the feature starts up.
 One instance of Graph plugin is created